Counselling at SHU

 How to access counselling

 If you haven't used the Student Wellbeing service before or are coming for the first time this academic year, you'll need to register online.
 Once you have submitted the form, we will contact you to make you an offer of support, usually within a week of your enquiry.
 We can offer a range of different interventions (see below) based on what you have told us and what we feel is the most appropriate option at the time.
+Counselling is only one option in the wide range of psychological support available.
 The type of support may change once you have had contact with the service and there may be situations where we will not be able to offer you support directly but we can give you information about other ways in which you can get help.
 Our specialist appointments include: